Distance Education and Online Services Technical Support

 Be sure your computer, Internet, and webcam work by testing your equipment in advance and again just before the test session at www.proctoru.com/testitout.

-*See the section below for a list of computers and platforms that are not compatible with ProctorU.
+*See the section below for a list of computers and platforms not compatible with ProctorU.

 Scheduling the Exam Time